-You can put extra keto biscuts in a tightly sealed container or freezer bag and store up to three months.
-But… I wouldn't expect them to last that long.
+You can put extra keto biscuits in a tightly sealed container or freezer bag and store up to three months.
+But...
+I wouldn't expect them to last that long.

-For a more domed biscuit, don't smush them down before baking like I did here.
+For a more domed biscuit, don't smush them down before baking as I did here.
 I wanted a more evenly shaped biscuit myself.

 Ingredients for Keto Garlic Cheddar Biscuits

-Here's a few things to peek at as you prepare to make keto garlic cheddar biscuits.
-Remember to choose fresh, high quality ingredients for the best results possible.
+Here are a few things to peek at as you prepare to make keto garlic cheddar biscuits.
+Remember to choose fresh, high-quality ingredients for the best results possible.

 Tutorial Video: Keto Garlic Cheddar Biscuits